guilhem/headscale-operator/README.md

 # headscale-operator

-A Kubernetes Operator to instanciate and control headscale instances.
+A Kubernetes Operator to instantiate and control headscale instances.

 ## Description

-With _headscale-operator_ you can instanciate multiple [headscale](https://github.com/juanfont/headscale) servers for multiple purpose.
+With _headscale-operator_ you can instantiate multiple [headscale](https://github.com/juanfont/headscale) servers for multiple purpose.

 _headscale-operator_ let you manage [_namespaces_](https://github.com/juanfont/headscale/blob/main/docs/glossary.md) and _preauthkeys_.